neuronmaker/neuronmaker/README.md

 I will use the above key for most things.
 If in doubt use the above key to communicate with me.
 I also have an alternate OpenPGP key using the RSA algorithm keys if your software cannot use Ed25519 keys.
 My RSA 4096 alternate PGP key fingerprint is: 167E 19AC B8E5 38F3 2FD2  2766 81C9 678A 0987 8230
-Both keys are equally valid, but I prefer the use of my Ed25519 key for effencicy reasons, I will use my RSA key if requested though.
+Both keys are equally valid, but I prefer the use of my Ed25519 key for efficiency reasons, I will use my RSA key if requested though.

 I will keep things like my OpenPGP public keys and other profile worthy things here as my current main